 In July 1837 Mr Blewitt was elected to the post of the M.P. for the Monmouthshire Boroughs taking over the post vacated by Sir Benjamin Hall.
 He defeated the Conservative Mr Crawshay Bailey in the elections by 172 votes to 117.
 Seen (left) is a Parliamentary Free-Front from the 20th of March 1839, signed by Mr Reginald James Blewitt.

 In 1843 Mr Blewitt was the owner of the Cwmbran Works and Collieries and in 1845 was the proprietor of the Blaendare Iron and Coal Works.

 In 1846-47 Mr Reginald James Blewitt opened the Old Llanhilleth Colliery

 The Death of Mr R. J. Blewitt.

 In 1878 Mr Reginald James Blewitt sadly passed away.
-Surprisingly there were hardly any news reports or mention of his death in any paper.
+Surprisingly I found there were hardly any news reports, or any mention of his death in any known paper that was available.

 The Powell Family.

 Mr Thomas Powell Snr